imartinezl/difw/docs/source/index.rst

 Quick Start
 ===========

-**cpab** is a fast and open source library to compute fast and highly-expressive diffeomorphisms derived from parametric, continuously-defined, velocity fields in Numpy and Pytorch.
+**difw** is a fast and open source library to compute fast and highly-expressive diffeomorphisms derived from parametric, continuously-defined, velocity fields in Numpy and Pytorch.

 This documentation contains a `user-guide`_ (including `installation`_ procedure and
 `basic usage`_ of the library), an :ref:`API Reference<API>`, as well as a detailed :ref:`example<example>`.
-**cpab** is released under the MIT License.
+**difw** is released under the MIT License.

-Finally, if you use **cpab** in a scientific publication, we would appreciate :ref:`citations<citing>`.
+Finally, if you use **difw** in a scientific publication, we would appreciate :ref:`citations<citing>`.

 .. _basic usage: